HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 - Implementers SHOULD NOT populate `Resource.id`, `Resource.meta`, or `Resource.text` elements.
 - Implementers SHOULD populate `Bundle.entry.fullUrl` elements with short resource-scheme URIs (e.g., {"fullUrl": "resource:0}).
-- Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "resource:0"}}) which SHOULD resolve within the bundle.
+- Implementers SHOULD populate `Reference.reference` elements with short resource-scheme URIs (e.g., {"patient": {"reference": "Patient/resource:0"}}) which SHOULD resolve within the bundle.
 - Implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when using any value from a value set with a `required` binding, or using specified values from a value set with an `extensible` binding.
 - Likewise, implementers SHOULD NOT populate `CodeableConcept.text` or `Coding.display` when specifying codes that are fixed in profiles.
 - Use `YYYY-MM-DD` precision for all `dateTime` fields.
 Greater precision will result in a warning when validating a resource.

+#### Compatibility with IIS

+Resources representing a vaccination and associated data should be able to be directly populated with data from [IIS](https://www.cdc.gov/vaccines/programs/iis/index.html) implementations using the [HL7 v2.5.1 Implementation Guide for Immunization Messaging, Release 1.5](https://repository.immregistries.org/resource/hl7-version-2-5-1-implementation-guide-for-immunization-messaging-release-1-5-1/).

 {% include markdown-link-references.md %}